 Before joining Cranfield in 2020, Michelle was a senior researcher at the University of Oxford, where she developed the Oxford Martin Programme on Climate Pollutants, which aimed to make climate metrics used in climate policy more fit-for-purpose.
 She held two University of Oxford Knowledge Exchange Fellowships, on agricultural climate mitigation.

 As a postdoctoral researcher at the University of Cambridge (2009-2017), Michelle worked on modelling the sources of pollution measured by the Cranfield-based FAAM research aircraft.
 She took part in conducting large field campaigns to the Arctic to measure methane in the atmosphere, linking these measurements back to sources such as remote wetlands.
 Other field campaigns targeted UK air pollution, and fugitive methane from North Sea gas rigs.

 Her PhD, from the University of Reading, combined airborne measurements with modelling of long range transport of pollutants in the atmosphere from North America to Europe, and also in the West African Monsoon.

 Photo credit: David FisherFind out more

 Dr Belinda Morris

 Operations DirectorUniversity of York

-Belinda is responsible for supporting the management and delivery of FixOurFood.
+Belinda is responsible for the operational oversight of FixOurFood.
 Her interests lie primarily in maths and science – she holds a PhD in surface and solid state chemistry (Manchester) and tutors maths and science to Key Stage 4.
 She built her experience in financial and project management whilst leading the Interpretation and Exhibition teams at the National Railway Museum.
 Prior to that she worked as a science communicator – designing and delivering community science events around the Yorkshire region.
-Belinda is also the Manager for the N8 AgriFood Food Systems Policy Hub based at York.

 Professor Steve Banwart